shitianshiwa/tbMerge/README.md

 a tool examine and verify tbMerge

-## Update V2.3
+## Update V2.5
+- Update logic
+- Update rules
-- bug fixed
+- BAR limits
-- copy title & url support

 ## how to install ?